 It’s 25 June, 1990.
 An entire nation – football haters included – hold their collective breath.
 Pints tremble in clammy hands and Irish pubs and sitting rooms, for once, are quiet.
 We’re not going to make it to a World Cup quarter final.
 Are we?

 Eight penalties taken, and neither goalkeeper has saved once.
-The Romanian, Timofte, steps up, shoots to Bonner’s low right.
+The Romanian, Daniel Timofte, steps up, shoots low to Bonner’s right.
 Instead of net, the ball hits a huge pair of Burtonport hands.
 It’s 4-4.

 Cue pints on the floor, granny in your arms, Dad in tears and the dog leaping at the TV.